Intermediate-mass black hole binary parameter estimation with next-generation ground-based detector networks: Methods and setup

 This implies that most IMBH systems considered in this study are expected to merge at GW frequencies $\lesssim 20\,\rm{Hz}$.
 Forecast studies for XG detectors often assume a low-frequency sensitivity cutoff $f_{\rm min}=5\,\rm{Hz}$ for CE~\cite{Gupta:2023lga}, and even $f_{\rm min}=2\,\rm{Hz}$ for ET~\cite{Iacovelli:2022bbs,Wu:2022pyg}.
 However, these numbers might be optimistic, as they depend on the specific technology adopted (see e.g. the discussion in Ref.~\cite{Branchesi:2023mws}).
 Moreover, correlated Newtonian noise might be a serious impediment at frequencies $\lesssim 5\,\rm{Hz}$~\cite{Janssens:2022xmo,Janssens:2024jln}.
 To take into account these uncertainties, when we compare different networks we investigate the impact of the low-frequency sensitivity by considering three different values of $f_{\rm min}$, namely $f_{\rm min}=3$, $7$, and $10\,\rm{Hz}$.

 Throughout our study, we use the \texttt{IMRPhenomXHM} waveform model~\cite{Garcia-Quiros:2020qpx} to generate the GW signals, as it includes higher-order modes that are expected to be important for the detectability and parameter estimation of binaries with IMBH components~\cite{Chandra:2020ccy,Fairhurst:2023beb}.
 The \texttt{IMRPhenomXHM} model is limited to BH spins aligned with the orbital angular momentum of the binary, and it does not account for spin precession.
-However, the uncertainties on the parameters of interest in this paper (source-frame masses, redshift, and sky localization) are not strongly correlated with those on the spin components orthogonal to the orbital angular momentum~\cite{Biscoveanu:2021nvg}, so including precessional effects will not dramatically change our results.
+However, even in XG detectors, GWs from IMBH binaries spend only a few cycles in band, making precessional effects hard to detect~\cite{Green:2020ptm,Fairhurst:2023beb}.
+For this reason, the impact of spin precession on the errors on the parameters of interest in this paper (source-frame masses, redshift, and sky localization) is likely to be subdominant for most IMBH systems.
+We thus expect that including spin precession will not dramatically change our results, and we leave a detailed exploration of these effects to future studies.